Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2025 Celebration for the Arts.

 Message from the Mayor

-My love and thanks to everyone who has made this evening possible, including the exceptionally talented teams at the Calgary Arts Development Authority and Arts Commons.
-And, to all of you who dare to show up as you are and bravely offer your art to the world, please know, that you are what makes Calgary great.
+A heartfelt thank you to everyone who has made this evening possible, including the exceptionally talented teams at the Calgary Arts Development Authority and Arts Commons.
+And, to all of you who dare to show up as you are and bravely share your art with the world, please know that you are what makes Calgary great.

-Thank you, Calgary, for providing your time, talent, and treasure in unparalleled ways.
+Thank you, Calgary, for sharing your passion, your time, and your limitless talent.

 Jyoti Gondek